aaqibzee/Price-Rack/README.md

 1) Install .Net 6 SDK
 2) Install Visual Studio 2022
 3) Open the solution file and build it
-4) Select PriceRack(API Project) as start up project
+4) Select PriceRack(API Project) as start-up project
 5) Run the program
 6) If there are certificates launched accept them
-7) Incase you face the the issue : "Your connection is not private" resolve it this way.
+7) In case you face the issue: "Your connection is not private" resolve it this way.
  a) Open chrome
- b) In the address bar type : chrome://flags
+ b) In the address bar type: chrome://flags
  c) Now type "localhost" in the search bar
  d) Enable the option "Allow invalid certificates for resources loaded from localhost"
- e) Relaunch chrom
+ e) Relaunch chrome
  8) Relaunch the project and test

 #How to test:
-On project launch you should see two endpoints:
+On project launch, you should see two endpoints:

 ![image](https://user-images.githubusercontent.com/43916885/235371880-5da7949d-5015-4249-8c86-6ee8984a2284.png)
 1) Price